buildbot/buildbot/master/docs/developer/config.rst

     - removing those concerns from other parts of Buildbot.

-    This class may be instantiated directly, creating an entirely default configuration, or via :py:meth:`loadConfig`, which will load the configuration from a config file.
+    This class may be instantiated directly, creating an entirely default configuration, or via :py:meth:`FileLoader.loadConfig`, which will load the configuration from a config file.

     The following attributes are available from this class, representing the